eugkik/Project1/README.md

 ## D. Final Summary md File
-###  This is our final summary write up for our questions and plots.
+###  This is the final summary write up for our questions and plots.